yashichawla/MLOps-Project/README.md

 - The DAG performs **in-place validation** on `data/processed/processed_data.csv`.
 - Validation artifacts are versioned under `data/metrics/` and can be tracked via DVC if desired.
 - You can optionally run `python scripts/ge_runner.py baseline` manually to regenerate a new baseline schema.

+### Validation Source of Truth (Update)

+- `scripts/ge_runner.py` is the single validator used by the DAG.
+- The DAG invokes `ge_runner.py baseline` (if missing) and `ge_runner.py validate`, then reads `data/metrics/stats/YYYYMMDD/stats.json` and `data/metrics/validation/YYYYMMDD/anomalies.json` for gating and emails.
+- The legacy pandas-based `validator.py` has been removed.